LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson03.rst

 Goals
 -----

-- Work with strings using bracket notation and commont string methods
+- Work with strings using bracket notation and common string methods
 - Create and work with arrays using bracket notation and common array methods
 - Understand strings as ordered collections, similar to arrays